defkef/defkef.github.io/_posts/2017-01-11-finding-composable-abstractions.markdown

   - Avoid corner cases while you can, they are multiplicate when you compose them
   - Focus on composition
 3. Implementation
-  - Revist your physical metaphor, it contains the answer
+  - Revisit your physical metaphor, it contains the answer
   - Refactoring to achieve meta-properties

 <div class='video'>